Lobster Ecology Region of Interest Timeseries Processing

 # 2. triangle-specific values

-#' @title Zonal Averages from FVCOM-Polygon Intersection
+#' @title Regional Averages from FVCOM-Polygon Intersection

 #'